The Proton X50 has yet to be launched but the B-segment SUV is going to shake up the Malaysian car market

 Other safety features fitted are ABS brakes, electronic brake force distribution, brake assist, control deceleration parking brake, emergency stop signal, hill hold assist, hill descent control and electronic stability control, six airbags, seatbelt pretensioners, emergency door opening and fuel cut off.

 The SIC track didn’t give a fair picture of the X50’s ride and suspension stiffness but Proton stated that the ride and handling had been optimised for Malaysian roads with new springs, dampers, anti-roll bar and power steering system.
 The handling was crisp and there was little weight shift during the slalom and lane change exercise, the only time we had behind the wheel.

-There was zero to a hundred race between the X50, BMW X1 sDrive18i and Honda HR-V. Proton against a luxury brand three-cylinder SUV costing twice as much vs the best-selling SUV in its price range, clearly high aspirations.
+There was zero to a hundred race between the X50, BMW X1 sDrive18i and Honda HR-V. Proton against a luxury brand three-cylinder SUV costing twice as much vs the best-selling SUV in its price range – high aspirations, or a fruit salad comparison?
 Based on fire power, the outcome was a forgone conclusion since the X50 TGDi outgunned the 138bhp/220Nm X1 and the naturally-aspirated HR-V with 140bhp/172Nm further hampered by CVT.